pabloem/beam-workshop/README.md

             --input=$GCP_INPUT_FILE \
             --outputPrefix=$GCP_OUTPUT_FILE/spark/user/res

-To submit your pipeline to Flink, you will need to go into the Flink UI (http://35.194.11.109:33114/#/submit).
+To submit your pipeline to Flink, you will need to go into the Flink UI (provided by your instructor).
-Once there, you can build the JAR for Flink (`mvn clean package -Pflinkk-runner`), upload it through the Flink UI, and select class
+Once there, you can build the JAR for Flink (`mvn clean package -Pflink-runner`), upload it through the Flink UI, and select class
 `demo.UserScore` and pass the following arguments:

     --parallelism=20 --input=gs://apache-beam-demo/data/gaming*